tsheng0315/Projects-on-CV/Fake News Detection with Machine Learning/README.md

 * This project aims at detecting fake new using a Recurrent Neural Network.

-Train a Long Short Term Memory (LSTM) network to detect fake news from a given news corpus.
+* Train a Long Short Term Memory (LSTM) network to detect fake news from a given news corpus.

-This project could be practically used by media companies to automatically predict whether the circulating news is fake or not.
+* This could be practically used by media companies to automatically predict whether the circulating news is fake or not.

 ## Task 1: Understand the Problem Statement and business case